 Set students up to work with a partner, give the square tiles out giving students time to play with them before you start the activity.
 After some time to build, invite a couple of volunteers to share what they have created.
 Ask if any students made a rectangle, invite volunteers to share the rectangle they made.
 If you have a document camera you might consider building the rectangles as students describe them or have students build their own rectangles.
 Use this as a chance to clarify what a rectangle is.
-You might consider whether or not to include squares as possible rectangles or not.
+You many want to discuss that squares are rectangles too.